 Working remotely, we exchanged ideas and experiences about designing, making and building with bamboo.
 We explored the tensions involved in developing bamboo as a sustainable building material for the planet.

 Our thanks to Lab partners Bamboo U, Rhizome, Ghana Bamboo Bikes and Atelier One for sharing their expertise in bamboo design and build.

 Pilot Community Projects

-Imagineer is working with artists, partners and residents in Bourne, Redcar, Newcastle-under-Lyme, Coventry and Birmingham during summer 2021 to explore the creative possibilities of bamboo grown in UK and Europe.
-Groups will get involved in design and model-making, 3D sketching and crafting, all using bamboo.
+Imagineer is working with artists, partners and residents in Bourne, Redcar, Newcastle-under-Lyme, Coventry and Birmingham to explore the creative possibilities of bamboo grown in UK and Europe.
+Groups are involved in design and model-making, 3D sketching and crafting, all using bamboo.

-Our R&D work will culminate in Autumn 2021, when we will begin to craft a new creative concept for Bridge2Bamboo.
+Our R&D work culminates in Autumn 2021, when we will begin to craft a new creative concept for Bridge2Bamboo.
 The resulting ambitious public art project will be made public in 2022 – watch this space.

 Bridge2Bamboo R&D has been commissioned as part of the Birmingham 2022 Cultural Programme in partnership with our International Research & Development Funder, The British Council.
 It is supported by Arts Council England.